ansibleguy/collection_opnsense/.github/ISSUE_TEMPLATE/support.md

 ---
-name: Bug report
+name: Support
-about: Create a report to help us improve
+about: You have general problems using the collection
-title: '[Module] - Issue Title'
+title: '[Support] - Issue Title'
-labels: bug
+labels: support
 assignees: ''

 ---